 - Gap Insurance

 Again, as with leasing a car, the biggest obstacles facing international students will be providing a good credit score (especially if you don’t have an SSN) and proving that you are capable of making the payments.

 If these obstacles won’t be an issue for you, then you can begin the car-buying process.
 Here are the steps to buying a car in the U.S.:

 - Close the Deal

 - Take Delivery

 Due to the abovementioned issues with visa holders and U.S. credit scores, this may be easier said than done.
-If you do not have a U.S. or comparable credit score, there are steps you can take to provide sufficient documentation in lieu of a credit score, but this will not work with all lenders.
+If you do not have a U.S. (or comparable) credit score, there are steps you can take to provide sufficient documentation instead of a credit score, but this will not work with all lenders.

 4 Options for Buying a Car as an International Student